-The National Policy Statement on Urban Development says that, at a minimum, ‘well-functioning urban environments’ are ones that:
+The Government’s National Policy Statement on Urban Development says that, at a minimum, ‘well-functioning urban environments’ are ones that:

 Who are the ‘FDS Partners’?